Single Tooth Dental Implant

 Our dynamic team approach guarantees you the very best care we have to offer.

 We are all committed to excellence and exceeding the expectations of our patients.

 The best dental practice I have ever encountered.
 Friendly, professional and thorough.
 I cannot recommend them highly enough.

 What Is a Single Tooth Dental Implant?

 Dental implants consist of small metal fixtures rooted in your jawbone that can support one or more replacement teeth.
 Implants use biocompatible materials, which allow your bone to grow around them and between their ridges, fusing them in place with the strength of a natural tooth root.
 This process is called osseointegration.
-Research has shown this type of implant is effective in over ninety-six percent of all patients treated.
+Research has shown this type of implant is effective in over 96% (ninety-six percent) of all patients treated.

 Semantically, the term osseointegration stems from the Greek word osteon (bone) and the Latin word integrare (to make whole).
-While dental implants as a concept can be dated back centuries, Single Tooth dental implants were introduced in 1981 by Swedish physician Tomas Albrektsson.
-The technologies used during impression phases, as well as the materials used during procedures have advanced at a rapid rate, which has seen this become the most popular form of dental implants by a considerable distance, particularly for single tooth replacements.
+While dental implants as a concept can be dated back centuries, single-tooth dental implants were introduced in 1981 by Swedish physician Tomas Albrektsson.
+The technologies periodontists used during impression phases, as well as the materials they used during procedures, have advanced at a rapid rate since then.

 Are You A Good Candidate For Dental Implants